rates37/Numerical-Methods/README.md

 # Numerical-Methods
-Contains Python files of numerical methods to approximate mathematical problems
+Contains Python files of numerical methods to approximate solutions to mathematical problems